Category: UX advice / Evidence-based design methods

 It will show you over time whether users are doing what you want them to do.
-Namely, reach a goal that is important to your business, like sign up to a form, download some content, make a purchase, etc.
+This usually means reaching a goal that is important to your business, like sign up to a form, download some content, make a purchase, etc.

 Depending on the software you can set it up to measure how many users are going onto different pages/URLs or you can measure different events that have been triggered, such as button clicks/taps.

 Before getting into the temptations of picking your tool, you should define the user journey you want to track.
-It can just be a case of sitting down with a pen and paper and working out the ideal user journey you want someone to go through to reach your business goal.
+This can be just a case of sitting down with a pen and paper and working out the ideal user journey you want someone to go through to reach your business goal.

 To make sure you're not including unnecessary stages, it's a good idea to start at the goal itself and work backwards, defining the fewest steps required to reach it.
-This represents the ideal journey of a user, sometimes known as the happy path.
+This represents the ideal journey of a user, sometimes known as the ‘happy path’.
 You can have several of these per site/product for each different goal you want users to accomplish.

 In several pieces of software the funnel will only gather data from the day it is set up, so it's a good idea to get it up and running as soon as you know what you want to track.
 You'll want to gather data for a few weeks to get a sense of what is 'normal' on your site (a.k.a. your baseline).

 It is pretty common for different types of traffic to warp your conversion rates.
 If it suddenly drops, a good first port of call is to check with your marketing team if they have been buying in or gaining from social traffic that behaves differently (often this is less likely to convert).

-Be aware of seasonality: pretty much all businesses are at the whims of it, in particular ecommerce ones.
-There are often key times of the year when people are just less likely to buy and it can be hard to know that if you are a startup who is just setting out.
+Be aware of seasonality, as pretty much all businesses are affected by it, in particular ecommerce ones.
+There are times of the year when people are less likely to buy and it can be hard to know that if you are a startup who is just setting out.